French Socialists call for weaker euro, eased EU budget rules

 "The ambition of the (European) community has been destroyed by an alliance of convenience between British conservatives who only want a Europe on the cheap and a la carte, and the free-market intransigence of the German right," it concluded.

-That was a watering-down of an earlier draft which accused a "self-centred" Merkel of wounding Europe with an austerity drive.
+That was a watering-down of an earlier draft which accused a "self-centered" Merkel of wounding Europe with an austerity drive.
 The text also resisted demands from the left wing of the party for an outright suspension of EU budget deficit rules.

-Instead, the paper said the EU Stability Pact, limiting national deficits: "should be revised to incorporate a spirit of cooperation rather than punishment and to prioritise support for growth in each country, respecting (national) specificities".
+Instead, the paper said the EU Stability Pact, limiting national deficits: "should be revised to incorporate a spirit of cooperation rather than punishment and to prioritize support for growth in each country, respecting (national) specificities".